Inequality of Opportunity and Income Redistribution: The Role of Information and Effort Responses

 A key question is why spectators are less responsive to changes in the likelihood that the winner was luck-based in lucky opportunities versus lucky outcomes, which leads to substantial gaps in average redistribution across these environments.
 To examine whether this is due to spectators facing inferential challenges when assessing the impact of unequal opportunities on earnings inequality, we implement an information treatment.
 In this treatment, in addition to the information spectators receive in the baseline condition, we provide spectators with the information they would otherwise need to infer.
 Specifically, for each of their 12 redistribution decisions, we tell spectators the likelihood that the best performer won, $\pi$.

 We begin by examining how the information intervention affects the relationship between redistribution and the likelihood that the outcome is luck-based.
 If inferential challenges are the primary driver of the linear redistribution pattern, then we expect the treatment to significantly alter this relationship, as spectators no longer need to rely on heuristics or potentially inaccurate inference.
-In contrast, if the linear pattern persists, this would suggest that other factors shape redistribution preferences.
+In contrast, if the linear pattern persists, this would suggest that other factors shape redistributive behavior.
 Then, we analyze how the information intervention affects spectators' reliance on observable features of the luck environment.

 Providing readily accessible information about $\pi$ made redistribution more responsive to the likelihood that the best performer lost in both luck environments.
 Figure \ref{fig:redist-pi-byinfo} plots mean redistribution in the baseline and information interventions.
-In the baseline lucky outcomes condition, a ten percentage point increase in the likelihood that the best performer lost increases redistribution by 3.7 percentage points.
-In the information-treated group, this effect increased to 5.2 percentage points (Appendix Table \ref{tab:redist-info}, Panel B).
-Similarly, in the baseline lucky opportunities condition, a ten percentage point increase in the likelihood that the best performer lost increases redistribution by 2.0 percentage points.
-In the information-treated group, this effect increased to 3.2 percentage points.
-In other words, when information about the likelihood that earnings inequality was due to luck becomes readily accessible, spectators become more sensitive to this information and adjust their redistribution decisions accordingly.
+In the baseline lucky outcomes condition, a ten percentage point increase in the likelihood that the best performer lost raised redistribution by 3.7 percentage points.
+In the information-treated group, this effect increases by $1.5$ percentage points ($p<0.05$, Appendix Table \ref{tab:redist-info}, Panel B) to 5.2 percentage points in total.
+Similarly, in the baseline lucky opportunities condition, a ten percentage point increase in the likelihood that the best performer lost raised redistribution by 2.0 percentage points.
+In the information-treated group, this effect increases by 1.7 percentage points ($p<0.01$) to 3.7 percentage points in total, implying a 85 percent relative increase in the elasticity of redistribution.
+In other words, when information about the probability that earnings inequality was due to luck becomes readily accessible, spectators become more sensitive to this probability and adjust their redistribution decisions accordingly.\footnote{The effects of providing information about $\pi$ are robust to again excluding the two extreme situations $1-\pi_{ip}=0$ and $1-\pi_{ip}=0.50$ where spectators face less inferential challenges.
+Excluding these observations from the analysis of the information treatments, we find that a ten percentage point increase in the likelihood that the best performer lost raises redistribution by 4.8 percentage points under lucky outcomes (versus 3.5 percentage points in the baseline condition) and by 3.6 percentage points under lucky opportunities (versus 1.8 percentage points in the baseline condition).}